clarenceb/vscode-copilot-demo/TASKS.md

 **Step 5** - update to default to the baseurl without me having tor pass it in

+Using GitHub Copilot inline assistance, highlight the code and type:

+* update to default to the baseurl without me having tor pass it in

 ```typescript
 class TodoPage {
   private page: Page;